copeugne/Hackathon-AISummit/README.md

 ## 🔮 Future Enhancements

-Future iterations of SwiftDispatch for SAMU will include:
+Future iterations of EmerSwift for SAMU will include:

 * **Advanced AI Models:** More sophisticated AI algorithms for improved triage and recommendations.
 * **Real-time Hospital Capacity Data:** Integration with real-time hospital data to optimize redirection.